For The Planet

 Dr. Thal has always had a strong affinity for the land and waters of New Mexico.
 He has spent most of his life in this fragile environment and finds both its sensitivity and its resilience amazing.
 In the early 1980′s the Thal Family implemented a system of rotational intensive grazing with their cow herd on their family ranch.
 In this system, they have greatly improved the quality of their range lands.

-The Mora River and Coyote Creek both run through the family ranch.
-These streams have been badly degraded by land owners allowing cattle to congregate year-round on their banks.
-In the early years the Thals were also guilty of this practice, as they only saw these streams as simple conduits of water.
 However, the family has come to appreciate the complex ecology of streams and rivers and have witnessed first-hand the dramatic results of a few modest management changes.
 By limiting stream access to the cow and horse herds, building up embankments, and planting hundreds of native tree species stream-side, the Thals have improved the land and streams that they so appreciate.